-Site characteristics Is the site: - Within the existing built up area Within Adjacent Outside Unknown Adjacent to and connected with the existing built up area Outside the existing built up area ✓ Does the site have suitable access or could a suitable access be provided?
+Site characteristics Is the site: Within Adjacent Outside Unknown Within the existing built up area Adjacent to and connected with the existing built up area Outside the existing built up area ✓ Does the site have suitable access or could a suitable access be provided?
 (Y/N) (provide details of any constraints) Site does not have suitable access, however sketches of site layout received from the Parish Council show potential access to the south of 'The Beeches' cottage (through the Beeches curtilage) from Manor Road.
 Site is located adjacent to Well Lane, a track road leading down a steep incline to residential properties; however the opening of access onto the site from Well Lane would be potentially difficult due to the site being located up a steep embankment.
 The track road would also have to be upgraded to accommodate an increase in car trips which may not be possible for two way traffic.
 Is the site accessible?
-Site is on the Village Green and 260m from the A425.
-Site is a short walk to bus stop.
-Provide details of site's connectivity is a chort war it to buo otop.
+Site is on the is a short wal Village Green a nd 260m from the A425.
+Site Provide details of site's connectivity lo a short war it to bus stop.